 The vibrator gearbox contains two high amplitude eccentric weights cast in one piece with the gear.
-The counterweight is filled, and therefore, enhanced with lead to increase eccentric moment.
 This design is unique to the industry and was developed by the engineers of APE to solve a number of problems associated with other types of vibrator machines.
-Both the eccentric and the drive gear have been helically cut to provide high speed operation with reduced noise and wear.
+Both the eccentric and the drive gears have been helically cut to provide high speed operation with reduced noise and wear.
+Two idler gears are positioned in between the eccentrics to allow the gearbox throat width to be small enough to allow a sheet pile to pass by it.
 Vibration is caused by the vertical movement created when the eccentrics are rotated.
-The eccentric and drive gear are driven in line by one Volvo motor mounted on the outside face of the gearbox.
-The motor is recessed for maximum protection.
-The eccentrics rotate on two shafts housed by four giant spherical bearings.
-The gears and bearings receive lubrication as a result of the fluid splashing inside the gearbox when the gears are rotated.
+The eccentric and drive gears are recessed for maximum protection.
+The eccentrics rotate on shafts housed by giant spherical bearings.
+The gears are rotated.
 The oil level is quickly determined by looking at the site gauge.
-The Model 100 can be operated under water to a depth of 30 feet without modifications.
-(Consult factory for depths below 30 feet.)
+The Model 300 can be operated under water to a depth of 30 feet without modifications.
+(Consult factory prior to doing any underwater work.)